-Gallstones, also known as cholelithiasis or gallstones, are tiny, hardened deposits of bilirubin and cholesterol that develop in the gall bladder.
+Gallstones, also known as cholelithiasis or gallstones, are tiny, hardened deposits of bilirubin and cholesterol that develop in the gallbladder stones.
 When red blood cells, also known as RBCs, begin to degrade, the body produces a chemical called bilirubin.

 Gallbladder stones can range in size from a pea to a golf ball.
 Gallbladder stones can obstruct the bile duct as they get bigger, which hurts.
 Medical attention and therapy are necessary for this disorder.
 One of the best hospitals in Rajasthan for treating gallbladder stones is Shantiraj Hospital in Udaipur.